 COLOURS THAT ARE SIMILAR TO GIBRALTAR CLIFFS

 - Sherwin Williams African Gray, which calms things down CONSIDERABLY and removes almost all of the green

 - Benjamin Moore Stonybrook, which we’re going to hit next…

-Oh sure, you might see a bit more of the gray-blue here…
+You might see a bit more of the gray-blue here…

 Any colour can change its tune (or tone) based on the exposure of the room, which goes back to one of my most POPULAR blog posts – North, East, South, West: Which Paint Colours is the Best?
-So, you may want to brush up on your exposures before finalizing your paint colour choice.
+You may want to brush up on your exposures before finalizing your paint colour choice.

 - Benjamin Moore Gibraltar Cliffs, which we talked about earlier.
-I’d shake it for Gibraltar Cliffs too, but the cliff is pretty high and I don’t want to fall off (once this booty gets a goin’, there’s no stopping it – wink wink)
+I’d shake it for Gibraltar Cliffs too, but the cliff is pretty high and I don’t want to fall off (once this booty gets a goin’, there’s no stopping it – wink wink).

 - Network Gray has an LRV of 37, so it’s lighter than Gibraltar, more of a standard medium-depth colour

 - Network Gray really is a gray with undertones, the colour isn’t obvious enough to take over unless you’re sensitive to colour

 - Sherwin Williams Uncertain Gray, which is a touch lighter, grayer and bluer

 - Benjamin Moore Marina Gray, just a bit softer